 - A mast pole or tripod for holding the grid antenna $ 5

-- Oh, yes, almost forgot, you’ll need one of two operational GOES satellites, they are a bargain at about $10.9 Billion US dollars for the operational life of the GOES series.
+- Oh, yes, almost forgot, you’ll need at least one of four operational GOES satellites, they are a bargain at about $10.9 Billion US dollars for the operational life of the GOES series.
 Don’t forget the $449 Million dollar launch cost for GOES 16 and 17.
 But you’re in luck, the U.S. funded a portion of your new hobby!